Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 ![_config.yml]({{ site.baseurl }}/images/the-engineer.png)

 An idealist and technical mastermind, let us call him The Engineer.
 He was the first to see the truth in my words and he swore unyielding loyalty to our cause.
 He was the only person in the world I would have died for.
-He still is, although ... things have changed.
+He still is, although... things have changed.
 <br>
 <br>
 I loved him once, but something broke along the way.
 Together we strived to be humanity´s saviours, which in a sense we were.
 We brought a new age, just- <b style="font-size:1.3em">CLONK</b> <i>Be quiet!</i>